Core-based Hierarchies for Efficient GraphRAG: A Robust Alternative: -core Decomposition

 The $k$-core decomposition sidesteps this problem entirely.
 It is \emph{unique}: for every graph $G$ and integer $k$, the $k$-core $H_k$ is the unique maximal subgraph with minimum degree $\geq k$, computed by the deterministic peeling process; no optimization landscape, no stochasticity.
 It is \emph{robust}: adding or removing a few edges changes the shells by at most a proportional number of nodes, whereas Theorem~\ref{thm:main} implies that even a single edge can shift the optimal partition across the entire degenerate set.
 And $k$-core decomposition provides a \emph{natural hierarchy}: the nested shells $H_1 \supseteq H_2 \supseteq \cdots$ reflect structural connectivity rather than comparison to a null model.
 In the sparse regime where $k_i \cdot k_j/2m \approx 0$ for most pairs, the null model is nearly vacuous yet $k$-core structure remains informative.
 The 2-core captures the backbone of multiply-connected nodes while degree-1 nodes form the periphery.
 In knowledge graphs, this distinction is semantically meaningful: multiple relational paths between entities signal genuine topical relatedness.
 Last, but not least, computing $k$-core is much cheaper than Leiden; a single pass over the graph suffices to compute all and a hierarchy~\cite{Sariyuce16}.

 In GraphRAG, community assignments determine which entities are summarized together and which retrieval units are constructed.
 Exponential degeneracy means Leiden-based pipelines produce non-reproducible summaries: the same knowledge graph under different random seeds yields different communities and different retrieval behavior, with communities that are either too fragmented (splitting apart a natural topic) or too arbitrary (grouping unrelated peripheral nodes together because the optimization found a marginal modularity gain).
 The $k$-core decomposition eliminates this variance.
-Its nested shells provide a small number of progressively tighter subgraphs where the innermost cores represent the most interconnected, and therefore most semantically central — concepts, while the outer shells supply context.
+Its nested shells provide a small number of progressively tighter subgraphs where the innermost cores represent the most interconnected, and therefore most semantically central concepts, while the outer shells supply context.
 This maps naturally onto a summarization hierarchy: summarize the dense core first, then expand outward, producing stable, deterministic retrieval units from which summaries and indices can be reliably built.

 {\bf Remark.} A natural refinement of $k$-core is the $k$-truss~\cite{cohen08}, which requires every edge to participate in at least $k-2$ triangles, yielding tighter subgraphs.
 However, knowledge graphs are triangle-poor: edges typically connect entities through distinct relation types (e.g., \textit{born\_in}, \textit{capital\_of}), producing bipartite-like local structure with global clustering coefficients well below 0.05.
 Even the 3-truss discards the vast majority of the graph, making the degree-based $k$-core criterion the right granularity for sparse relational graphs.
+A brief evaluation is provided in Appendix~\ref{sec:altcomdet}.

 Motivated by these advantages, we propose a set of heuristics for efficient global sensemaking in GraphRAG.
 These heuristics leverage the $k$-core hierarchy to generate size-constrained clusters, merge small two-hop clusters, and handle residual components.